tarantool/tarantool/changelogs/unreleased/gh-7972-func-def-wrong-options-err-msg.md

 ## bugfix/box

-* Fixed error message for wrong options provided to function definition (gh-7972).
+* Fixed the error message for wrong options provided to a function definition (gh-7972).